Theoistic/Theoistic/README.md

 Honorable projects include being assigned as the Architect and Lead Software Engineer, responsible for setting up and handling the national IT infrastructure of the Covid-19 pandemic, creating the national Covid Test Centers and Vaccination Centers, along with the Faroese EU DCC (European Union's Digital Corona Certificate) implementation. (aka KoronaPass)

 - 🔭 I’m currently working on EU DCC & AI technologies
-- 🌱 I’m currently learning French, Japanese and Quantum Gravity
+- 🌱 I’m currently learning French, Japanese and Quantum Field Theory
 - 📫 How to reach me: theo@theoistic.com (ps. check out my blog) https://theoistic.com
 - ⚡ Fun fact: Moons can have moons, they are called "moon moons"